Hk18x/CU-HUB/README.md

 # CU-HUB
-It is a website which i have developed for my college students using PHP and MY SQL
+It is a website which we have developed for my college students using PHP and MY SQL

 ![CUHUBSS1](https://github.com/Hk18x/CU-HUB/assets/99315582/f6961d97-c749-4fe3-84f9-611109bcf160)